sximenez/2024-01-jan-etl-extract-transform-load/README.md

 ## 1. Connector: read the file

-We start by defining a connector to connect to the database.
+Let's begin by defining a connector to connect to the database.

 ### Providers

 For this purpose, C# provides the assembly `System.Data`.

-Within this assembly, multiple namespaces (class groups) providing pre-defined classes are available.
+Within this assembly, multiple namespaces (or class groups) are available.

 The main ones are `System.Data.Odbc` and `System.Data.OleDb`.

-They can be used to connect to `Access`, `Excel`, `SQL` or `Oracle` files, among others.
+They provide pre-defined classes that help to connect to `Access`, `Excel`, `SQL` or `Oracle` files, among others.

 `Odbc` is more generic and older than `OleDb`, which is more Microsoft-oriented.